Six adorable Printable Reward Charts for toddlers and kids.

 - Which weather card reflects today’s weather?

-- Do you remember what weather did we have yesterday?
+- Do you remember what weather we had yesterday?
 How was it different than today’s weather?

 - How many sunny/rainy days did we have?